What is ISO 14971 Risk Management for Medical Devices?

 Risk Management File

-The Risks Management File is the part of the technical documentation of the device that contains both the Risk Management Plan as well as the Report and possible attachments to the risk management process.
+The Risks Management File is the part of the technical documentation of the medical device that contains both the Risk Management Plan as well as the Report and possible attachments to the risk management process.

 Production and Post-Market Information